-Todd Hansen serves as the leading graphic designer for the Office for Sustainability.
-He has a particularly large role in the communications, office management, as well as bicycle infrastructure and advocacy around campus.
+Todd Hansen wears many hats and serves as the leading graphic designer for the Office for Sustainability.
+He has a particularly large role in OFS communications, office management, as well as bicycle infrastructure and advocacy around campus.

 OFS STUDENT INTERNS